Charles Lysaght: Legal career

 Since 1969 he has written Irish obituaries for The Times of London.
+In 2025 he was made a Vice-President of the Literary and Historical Society being elected by a unanimous vote.
+He shares the role with former Supreme Court Justice Mary Finlay Geoghegan.
+The Vice Presidency has been held by many well known Irish figures including Adrian Hardiman and Conor Cruise O’Brien.

 Personal

 A keen cricketer, he played for Pembroke Cricket Club, County Meath, the Cambridge Crusaders, the Refreshers and the Leprechauns, a nomadic club of which he was president in 1998, its 50 anniversary year.

 He was first chairman of the Cambridge Society Irish branch and is now chairman of the Oxford and Cambridge Society of Ireland.

 He married Alyson Gavin, genealogist, in 2019.